 After the cut, the material being cut may become stuck on the blade.
-Remove the stuck material from the blade using scrap material or other tool.
+Remove the stuck material using scrap material or other tool.
 Do not use bare hands!

 Prevent build-up of scrap, splinters and dust around the blade, blade carrier, and on the cutting bed.
 Dust off using a piece of scrap or other tool.